lfantoniosi/tn_vdp/README.md

 ## Assembling Instructions

 You shoulnd't have problem assembling it as all components are labeled.
-Just remember the pins on the TMS9118 slot goes under the board.
-Everything else it on the top side:
+Just remember the 2 pin strips for the TMS9118 slot goes under the board as well the 3 caps.
+Everything else it on the top side.
+I personally prefer soldering the female header on the FPGA board.
+Mind the prientation of the **DIP switch** as the image below.

 ![Front of the board](images/front.jpg)

 You need to solder the capacitors under each IC's.
-I made this way to reduce the size of it:
+I made this way to reduce the size of the board.

 ![Back of the bard](images/back.jpg)

-And the final board stack up:
+And the final board stacked up.
+To avoid plugging the board inverted there are two labels on it: **USB-C SIDE** and **HDMI SIDE**.
+The orientation of the board towards the TMS9118 slot is the USB-C up (pin 1 of TMS9118).
+The TMS9118 pin number 1 and 40 are printed under it.

 ![Stacked](images/stacked.jpg)